ddksaku/pdf-view-demo/README.md

 # pdf-view-demo
 Demo from android-pdf-library
+1.Android gradle integration with .so library

-1.Using FIlemanager to Select PDF
+2.Using Fileemanager to Select PDF
-2.Vertical Scroll view
+3.Render PDF in Vertical Scroll Mode